HarshKumarChoudary/TremendoDjango/README.md

   d) activate the virtual environment.
   e) in settings.py file make the necessary changes like addition of test email and password.
   f) run the server "python manage.py runserver"

+3) You can use a trial student and teacher for login to their dashboard For student:
+  Username : Rakesh
+  Password :123@ramesh

+  For Teacher
+  Username : raju
+  password: jar@1234